Charlie's Sneaker FAQ and Glossary - T

 one end of the gymnasium to the other, over and over

 again.
 Track meets are usually the result of excess goofing off

-in gym class.
-It typically takes no more
+typically took no more

 than one or two track meets before the Baby

 but I (Charlie) had never known it to be

 - Really fast sneakers for a hot and heavy foot race.
 In